very-scary-scenario/nkd.su/PANIC.md

     - It would be super considerate to run the `dumpdata vote` command piped to a file that is hosted such that Shillito can get to it, just in case you too are hit by a bus.

+- Make Shillito an account.
+    - You can do this from the admin interface at /admin.
+Make him a super user.
+Do not make accounts for anyone else; any authenticated user can do all the built-in admin stuff like updating the library and hiding tracks.

 ----